Kj0ric/fpga-battleship-game/README.md

 ## Gameplay Instructions

 1. **Ship Placement Phase**
-   - Use SW[3:0] to select coordinates
+   - Use sw[3:0] to select coordinates
+   - Press player buttons to place
    - Each player places 4 ships
-   - Invalid placements show "Erro"
+   - Error when attempting to place to an existing coordinate

 2. **Battle Phase**
    - Players alternate turns
-   - Select target coordinates
+   - Use sw[3:0] to select target coordinates
    - Press player button to attack
    - LED feedback for hits/misses